seato/notes-to-self/README.md

 > - Delete trailing whitespace
 > - Ensure the author of .c or .h files are listed
 > - Spell check README's
+> - Check to see that each line is no longer than 80 chars
 >
 >  FEATURES, FEATURES EVERYWHERE!